Fidaa: Plot

-Varun is a non-resident Indian who lives in Austin, Texas, United States with his elder brother Raju and adopted, younger brother Bujji.
+Varun is a non-resident Indian who lives in Austin, Texas, United States with his elder brother Raju and adopted brother Bujji.
 He is a medical student aiming to become a neurosurgeon.
 Varun comes to India along with his younger brother for Raju's marriage to Renuka, whose family hails from Banswada in Telangana.
 There he meets Bhanumathi, Renuka's younger sister.
 Bhanu is a beautiful and confident girl who doesn't want to feel secondary to anyone.
 Gradually Varun and Bhanu develop a liking for each other but don't express it.
 Bhanu loves her father very dearly and doesn't believe in leaving him after her marriage.

 One day, she overhears Varun talking to his cousin Shailu about the opportunities in USA compared to India which he deems unfit for settling.
 Worse, his reference to a marriage between Shailu and her boyfriend is misconstrued by Bhanu as being between Varun and Shailu and so she feels cheated and misled by Varun.
 Heartbroken, Bhanu decides to forget Varun and suppress her feelings for him and starts to ignore him.
-After his brother's marriage, Varun returns to USA but can't stop thinking about Bhanu.
+After his brother's marriage, Varun returns to USA but can't stop thinking about his love on Bhanu and why she ignored her.
 He decides to confess his love to her.
 But Bhanumathi gives him a rude answer which enrages Varun creating a rift between them that widens further due to subsequent rude behaviors from both of them.
 Bhanu finally agrees to marry a man of her father's choice but realizes she isn't comfortable with him even before marriage.